There was a nasty, harmful presence among the throngs of spirits found here!

 WOW!
-This beautifully renovated and restored townhouse is truly a lovely historic gem that has all the modern amenities that people enjoy without taking away from its historic beauty.
-It was built on a solid brick foundation with clapboard sides and a lot of windows all around.
-The renovations and restorations shine on the both inside and out.
+This renovated and restored townhouse is truly a lovely historic gem with all the modern amenities that people enjoy without taking away from its historic beauty.
+It was built on a solid brick foundation with clapboard sides and plenty of windows all around.
+The renovations and restorations shine both inside and out.

-The outside of the structure looks much like it did when the Hampton Lilibridge Family’s’ forever home was first built in 1796, but with re-tucked bricks, stronger clapboard siding, a renewed slate roof, with double-paned windows that have the same sort of shutters that were popular in the 18th century.
+The outside of the structure looks much like it did when the home was first built in 1796, but with re-tucked bricks, stronger clapboard siding, a renewed slate roof, and double-paned windows that have the same sort of shutters that were popular in the 18th century.

 After viewing the pictures posted on zillow.com in 2019, the viewer can see that the inside of this old townhouse is truly glorious.
 Historic decor such as crown molding, fireplaces, the 18th century side staircase, and wonderful French doors as well as other architectural details have all been restored.

-Forced air heating was added and some open concept ideas were implemented including walls in the kitchen area and the side parlor area were taken down so the cook could talk to the guests.
+Forced air heating was added and some open concept ideas were implemented.
+Walls in the kitchen and the parlor area were taken down so the cook could talk to guests.
 Each bedroom was given its own bathroom, making good use of the old closets and spare space in each room.

 The townhouse’s sunken garden was the creation of former owner and master craftsman, Jim Williams.
 This beautiful green space, made complete with a little fountain, is, as always, just the right place to relax and renew; lucky owners!
 French doors open up to this delightful garden.
 I hope the new owners will open this historical beauty up for tours.
 We would surely come to visit.